US Sassuolo Calcio: Serie C1 (2006–2008)

-Serie B
+Serie B (2008–2013)

 Following Sassuolo's promotion to the Italian second tier, Allegri left Sassuolo to fill the head coaching position at Serie A team Cagliari.
 In July 2008, the club appointed former Atalanta and Siena boss Andrea Mandorlini for the 2008–09 season.

 Sassuolo had a surprisingly good start to the 2008–09 campaign and held a promotion playoff place for a very long time.
 They only won two points in their last five matches to eventually finish in seventh place.
 Despite a successful season, Mandorlini left Sassuolo by mutual consent in June 2009, whereupon the team then appointed former Piacenza coach Stefano Pioli on 11 June 2009.

 Sassuolo successively qualified to the Serie B promotion playoffs in 2009–10 by placing fourth, and 2011–12 in third, being eliminated at the semi-finals in both seasons.

-In the 2012–13 season, however, under the guidance of new head coach Eusebio Di Francesco, Sassuolo played a majority of the season in first place in the table, and eventually secured direct promotion with a 1-0 victory over Livorno on 18 May 2013.
+In the 2012–13 season, however, under the guidance of new head coach Eusebio Di Francesco, Sassuolo played a majority of the season in first place in the table, and eventually secured direct promotion with a 1–0 victory over Livorno on 18 May 2013.
 At the conclusion of the season, Sassuolo had won the Serie B title and had ensured a first top-flight campaign ever for the 2013–14 season.
 The club had reached the highest level of the Italian football league system only seven years after playing in Serie C2.
 The key role that was played in this achievement by 18-year-old academy product Domenico Berardi saw the player win the league's Player of the Year award.